 Packaging and Shipping.

 Package well to protect the model.
 Impressions of other non-breakable material need not be bubble wrapped, but a stone or other breakable items need to be bubble-wrapped to protect them during shipment.
 If you are sending an articulator, make sure you package it well protected in a box.
 Please contact us before you send your articulator to us.
 We may have the same type of articulator in our dental lab.
 For your convenience, we will provide you with shipping labels.
 Please take your package to the nearest UPS drop-off location or give it to the driver when they come to drop off a package to you.
 If you ship twice for one case because you forgot to include parts or components, you will incur more shipping charges.
 Finally, we are not responsible for the shipment delayed or lost by carriers.

 Finally, please be aware that porcelains are glass prone to fracture or crack.
 Always handle with care.
 We hope our crowns drop in, but if you need to adjust, handle it gently.
 When adjusting, please follow the simple steps:

 - Use the finest diamond burr and use the diamond paste to polish.

 - Adjust the slowest speed and gentle pressure when trimming.

-- Always adjust with water so that it won’t generate heat during trimming.
+- Always adjust, cooling with water so it won't generate heat during trimming.

 Please contact us if you have any questions.
 Thank you for taking the time to read this read me first section.
 The Art Of Aesthetics.